ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/kafka/kafka-connect-jdbc.md

 ### 2. Download and install the JDBC Driver

-Download and install the ClickHouse JDBC driver `clickhouse-jdbc-&lt;version>-shaded.jar` from [here](https://github.com/ClickHouse/clickhouse-jdbc).
+Download and install the ClickHouse JDBC driver `clickhouse-jdbc-<version>-shaded.jar` from [here](https://github.com/ClickHouse/clickhouse-jdbc).
 Install this into Kafka Connect following the details [here](https://docs.confluent.io/kafka-connect-jdbc/current/#installing-jdbc-drivers).
 Other drivers may work but have not been tested.

 :::note